salernoelia/telerehab-pose-prototype/README.md

 # Telerehab Prototype

 A Python-based WebSocket server using FastAPI to process real-time video frames from a client, estimate human poses using MediaPipe, and send back pose landmark data.
-This project is designed to offload computational tasks from the client to the server.
+This project is designed to offload computational tasks from the client to the server and broadcast it to a Godot instance.

 ---